iamstefany/Back-End-Prog-Submission-SJP/README.md

 ```

-## [GET] user/:user_id/
+## [GET] /user/:user_id

 Get user details by id.
 Please note:
-- Only admins can get details of other users.
+- Only admins can get details of other admins.
-- Regular users can only get their own details.
+- Regular users can only get details of Host or Guest users.

 #### Headers:
 ```